York and Chololate: Uncomfortable History and Global Connections

 Chocolate is often referenced in academic and popular history to attract a broader readership, even in texts to which it bears tangential relation.
 Beyond its suitability for wordplay – puns involving ‘dark’, ‘rich’, ‘bitter’ and ‘sweet’ appear unsurprisingly often in the literature – its connotations of luxury and exotic sensuality render it a fertile topic through which to attract media and public attention.
 Simultaneously, as a product widely available across the world, chocolate holds a personal connection to each person.
 It is imbued with a domestic nostalgia, and consumers are often divided over which kind of chocolate is ‘best’, be it in terms of ingredients, brand or cocoa origin.

-In many ways the York tour itself will reflect those other branches.
-Centring on York’s industrial heritage and global significance as ‘chocolate city’, we seek to provide a platform upon which York residents can address and discuss the colonial legacies inherent to the local built environment.
-Prominent stops will include previous manufactory premises, properties purchased and endowed via the cocoa industry, as well as the multitude of landmarks created and/or named after members of the families.
-In doing so, our guides can ask questions that provoke new ways of seeing the city landscape and its history, encouraging attendees to bring their personal experiences and views to the group discussion.
+In many ways, the Unconventional York™ tour reflects the push to change how the chocolate industry is consumed.
+Centring on York’s industrial heritage and global significance as ‘chocolate city’, we seek to provide a platform upon which York residents can address and discuss the colonial legacies inherent to the local built environment and international status.
+One the tour we discuss previous manufactory premises, properties purchased and endowed via the cocoa industry, as well as the multitude of landmarks created and named after members of the famous chocolate families.
+In doing so, our guides can ask questions that provoke new ways of seeing the city landscape and its history.

-Check our York Uncovered Walking Tour and learn about the city's unheard stories.
+Check out our Unconventional York™ Tour and learn about the city's unheard stories.

 written by Charlie Cayzer